SparkCalcSparkCalc

 Water Footprint of Food Calculator

-Every food you eat has a hidden water cost - the water used to grow, process, and transport it.
-A single burger can require over 2,000 litres of water!
-This calculator uses data from the Water Footprint Network to reveal the water footprint of your meal.
-Add ingredients to see the total water needed and discover which foods have the biggest impact.
+Food requires water to grow, process, and transport.
+A single burger can require over 2,000 litres.
+This calculator uses data from the Water Footprint Network to estimate the water footprint of a meal and show which ingredients account for most of it.

 Protein